Frequently Asked Questions

 For the Charge Ahead Rebate

-For the Charge Ahead Rebate to be applied at the time of purchase or lease, applicants must first apply for and be issued a Charge Ahead Prequalification Voucher.
+To receive the Charge Ahead Rebate and the point of sale, applicants must first apply for and be issued a Charge Ahead Prequalification Voucher.
 Applicants can apply to be prequalified by visiting the application page (completing the application) to verify their income meets the eligibility requirements.
-Without a Charge Ahead Prequalification Voucher, applicants must apply post purchase for the rebate.
+Without a Charge Ahead Prequalification Voucher, applicants must apply post purchase for the Charge Ahead rebate.
 Validity of the voucher must be confirmed by the dealer prior to applying the rebate to the purchase or lease.

 Yes, you must submit a rebate application within six (6) months of the date of purchase or lease of your vehicle.
 For vehicles ordered from an original equipment manufacturer (OEM), the date of first registration will be considered the date of purchase or lease.